Skip to main content

 • If 25% would have converted: 5 lost jobs

-• At $450 average: $2,250/week in lost revenue
+• At $450 average: up to $2,250/week in lost revenue

 Why Businesses Miss Calls